KatonaMihaly/portfolio/index.md

 # Other
 ## Graphics Editor Project
 - Learned how a software should be build by hierarchical functions.
-- Worked with whole drawings and not individual objects.
+- Worked with whole drawings and not individual shapes.
 - Performed list comprehension and ternary conditional expressions.

 ## Bitmap Image Viewer Project